benjione/TUMuchIdeas/README.md

 ## Discussion and Outlook

 Due to the pandemic we had limited access to the laboratory at the university.
 Therefore we could not test if the production of the printed parts can be realized without RNA contamination.
+However, we were consulted by experts in that domain and ensured that producing RNA free plastic consumables in PCR laboratories is possible.
 Additionally we had to print our swabs with a different resin, since it was impossible to obtain the surgical guide resin from Formlabs, without exceeding the limit on our budget.

-Nevertheless we were able to print all required plastic consumables for a PCR test.
+Nevertheless, we were able to print all required plastic consumables for a PCR test.
 Parts such as the 0.2 ml Tubes or Swabs can even compete with global market prices.

+## Disclaimer

+This is a non commercial project.

+The material provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.